 Andrea is also a big fan of 30 minute workouts.
 “They used to call me the 30 minute queen at the gym.
 I really believe in a focused 30 minutes.
 It doable for moms.
 45 minutes can feel too long with all their other demands.”

 Andrea’s main business focus is one-on-one coaching.
 She also facilitates a range of courses geared around seasonal living and introspective guidance year round.
 See the end of this piece for Andrea’s description of her upcoming course starting in May.

 When Andrea is not coaching clients, teaching fitness to her beloved senior citizens, or teaching yoga to her husband’s basketball students, you might find her enjoying her favorite tuna melt from Yum!
 Kitchen and Bakery or pineapple fried rice at Coconut Thai.
 Outside time is a priority for Andrea whether it’s walking her dogs in her Saint Paul neighborhood or exploring her favorite area trails.
 For cozy inside time, she’s a huge Hallmark Movie fan.
 “I have a Hallmark IG account—@hallmarkchannelmovies.
 Sometimes I get followers who think I am the actual Hallmark channel.
 It’s just a fun space for me to share my Hallmark Movie reviews.”

 As the weather begins to warm in the northern hemisphere and spring creeps into Minnesota it’s a great time to try Andrea’s Cilantro Chutney.
 It’s a long time fan favorite with her clients.
 Good on nearly anything and easily transportable to an outdoor feast!

-To discover more local makers and growers, follow @meettheminnesotamakers by Michelle M. Sharp.
+To discover more local makers and growers, follow @meettheminnesotamakers on by Michelle M. Sharp on FB and IG.
 Meet the Minnesota Makers was founded with the purpose of promoting and connecting the innovative makers and growers of the Land of 10,000 Treats.